About this Session

 Kristin music directed Heathers the Musical for Segue Productions in September 2019.
 She is also a founding member of the new Adelaide based theatre company Segue Productions.
 When she's not at rehearsals or the theatre, she teaches voice and piano, and often dances around the house singing showtunes with her awesome 5 year old.

-Madeleine Schroeter is 9 years old.
-Maddy loves to sing and has had lessons with Mim Sarre since the start of 2019.
-Maddy's 2020 got off to a busy start where she played the part of Cosette in Pelican Productions MTC.
-She participated in Musical Moments with Promise Adelaide and also performed with Peter Combe, both in the Adelaide Fringe Festival.
+Madeleine Schroeter is 10 years old.
+Maddy loves to sing and has had lessons with Mim Sarre for 2 years.
+Maddy has had a busy start to the year.
+In January she played the part of Young Anna from Frozen in Pelican Productions MTC.
+Next month, she will be performing with Peter Combe in his Adelaide Fringe Festival shows.
 When Maddy isn't singing, she loves to dance and is part of her school aerobics team.
-Maddy is excited to be performing again at Broadway Sessions.
+She is excited to be performing again at Broadway Sessions.